roc-lang/roc/BUILDING_FROM_SOURCE.md

 To use the `repl` subcommand, execute `cargo run repl`.
 Use `cargo build` to build the whole project.

+> In the nix-shell, make sure that inside your `PATH` variable `usr/bin` comes after all the nix-related components.
+Otherwise you might get some nasty rust compilation errors!

 #### Extra tips

 If you plan on using `nix-shell` regularly, check out [direnv](https://direnv.net/) and [lorri](https://github.com/nix-community/lorri).
 Whenever you `cd` into `roc/`, they will automatically load the Nix dependencies into your current shell, so you never have to run nix-shell directly!